CIS-Spring-2024/cis2336-assignment4-Cpt-BMO/README.md

 3. Displays the total amount on a new order confirmation page

 **Usage**
+Open this project in VScode to reduce any problems
-1. in VSCode or in the Node.js command prompt, route to the backend by using this command:
+1. in VSCode, route to the backend by using this command:
 ```
-cd "Backend"
+cd "cis2336-assignment4-Cpt-BMO\Backend"
 ```

 2. install any dependencies that are needed by using this command:
 ```
 npm install
 ```
 or
 ```
 npm install express